top of page

 HARMONIZING SCALES

-A scale can be harmonized as well, and based on 18th- and 19th-century methods, this scale harmonization or 'rule of the octave' was used as a 'map' that could guide the performer.
+Harmonizing scales is an important practice, and based on 18th- and 19th-century methods, this scale harmonization or 'rule of the octave' was used as a 'map' that could guide the performer.
 The following example is an 18th-century version of a harmonized scale in major and minor keys.
 This harmonic progression was not played entirely in the exact order, but rather in fragments.
 It is therefore an ideal exercise in finding different combinations while playing.
 The numbers below the chords indicate the 'basso continuo' notation.
-Once this progression is memorized it can be transposed to other keys.
+Once this progression is memorized it can be played out of order and transposed to other keys.
 While playing, it is important to have the harmonic functions in mind: tonic, dominant, subdominant and secondary dominant.

 Schermafbeelding 2021-04-11 om 18.00.09.